dscottd7/quibble-frontend/README.md

 - **Mantine UI: For beautiful and customizable UI components.**
 - **WebSockets: To manage real-time communication with the backend OpenAI service.**
 - **Local Storage: To store saved comparisons persistently across sessions.**
+- **Google Cloud Platform: The application is deployed into Google Cloud though Docker Image**

 ## Available Scripts